tayganr/lakehouse/modules/module01c.md

 ## 21. Data flow (Union - unionResults)

+In this step, we will combine data from the incoming stream `dropTempColumns`, with stream `dropTempColumns2`.
+This will reflect all rows that will be written to the sink using an INSERT or UPDATE operation.

 1. Click the **[+]** icon to the right of `dropTempColumns`, under **Multiple inputs/outputs** select **Union**

     ![ALT](../images/module01c/130.png)